Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "...Sorry."

 How was it possible for a man who’d just delivered such demolishing force to something, who was standing there all dripping sweat and bulging muscles and toughened, bloody knuckles and shins to look so *vulnerable*?
-It was…heartbreaking.
+It was... heartbreaking.

 "...Ah, *hell*," she said, strode over to him, and kissed him.